thi-ng/umbrella/README.md

 ### Wiki

-So far the [wiki](https://github.com/thi-ng/umbrella/wiki) has only been updated sporadically, but please be sure to check it out for project-wide [glossary](https://github.com/thi-ng/umbrella/wiki/Glossary), information, cookbooks, useful snippets etc.
+To date, the [wiki](https://github.com/thi-ng/umbrella/wiki) has only been updated sporadically, but please be sure to check it out for project-wide [glossary](https://github.com/thi-ng/umbrella/wiki/Glossary), information, cookbooks, useful snippets etc.